Before you arrive

 Our enthusiastic volunteers and house executives will help carry all items to your room.

-Family members (2 at a time) may assist students moving into residence.
-Masks are required.
+Family members and friends may assist students moving into residence.

 To keep things moving, please move your vehicle to a nearby parking lot immediately after unloading.
 MtA is a pedestrian campus.